Language models assisted with research, drafting, and editing of this content.

 • 30% higher than regional comparators

-• Annual opportunity cost: USD 500 million vs. regional pay scales
+• Annual opportunity cost: USD 500 million vs. regional pay scales8

 Counterargument: